oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 ### Installing Oppia on Windows

 Oppia is targeted as a Linux application, and for contributors and developers on Windows, we have provided a Vagrant build process.
 Please refer to [those instructions](https://github.com/oppia/oppia/wiki/Installing-Oppia(Vagrant)) for development on Windows.

+### Troubleshooting:

+It's possible that windows firewall might be preventing localhost:8181 to launch.
+In such a case, you should re-config the firewall by adding new inbound rule so that ports 8181 and 8000 are allowed.
+(Instruction about how to add inbound rules can be found [here](https://msdn.microsoft.com/en-us/library/hh168549(v=nav.90).aspx))